-Mosquitoes have the ability to detect heat so they can find warm-blooded mammals.
+Mosquitoes can detect heat so they can find warm-blooded mammals.
 They are also drawn to moisture.
 If you are exerting yourself outside, not only will you be producing more carbon dioxide, you'll also be producing the heat and moisture they are drawn to.

 CO2 isn't the only thing we expel when we breathe out.
 Humans expel a variety of chemicals, some of which are attractive to mosquitoes.
 This may be why you're the one who always seems to get bitten at those backyard cookouts.

-Not only do mosquitoes zero in on shifting light patterns, they also fly low to the ground and look for silhouettes.
+Not only do mosquitoes zero in on shifting light patterns they also fly low to the ground and look for silhouettes.
 For this reason, it is a bad idea to go out in the morning or evening with dark colors on.
-When you wear lighter colored clothing, you can actually reduce the ability of mosquitoes to detect you.
+When you wear lighter-colored clothing, you can reduce the ability of mosquitoes to detect you.
 This can reduce bites.

 Mosquito Repellents That Are Effective In Reducing Mosquito Bites

 If you must be outside, it is important to understand what repellents can be used to reduce bites.

 The most obvious repellent is the one you put on your skin or clothing.
 Many spray-on repellents will work to deter bites.
 The most effective repellents are the ones that use DEET, picaridin, IR3535, oil of lemon eucalyptus, or para-menthane-diol.
 When you pick out a repellent, be sure to choose one that is EPA-registered.
 This will ensure that the EPA has evaluated the product's effectiveness.
 (Be sure to refrain from putting repellents on babies under 2 months old or oil of lemon eucalyptus on children younger than 3 years old.)